-20 21 Under existing law, a pupil is required to be expelled or suspended from a public school if he or she commits a battery which results in the bodily injury of an employee of the school or sells or distributes any controlled substance in certain circumstances.
+Under existing law, a pupil is required to be expelled or suspended from a public school if he or she commits a battery which results in the bodily injury of an employee of the school or sells or distributes any controlled substance in certain circumstances.
 (NRS 392.466) Existing law authorizes the expulsion or suspension of a pupil who: (1) is deemed a habitual disciplinary problem; or (2) participates in a program of special education in certain circumstances upon review of the board of trustees of the school district in which the pupil is enrolled.
 (NRS 392.466, 392.467) Existing law also authorizes the board of trustees of a school district to expel or suspend a pupil from a public school in the school district, but prohibits the board of trustees from expelling, suspending or removing a pupil solely because the pupil is deemed a truant.
 (NRS 392.467)

-Section 3.3 of this bill, with certain exceptions, requires a school to provide a plan of action based on restorative justice to a pupil before expelling the pupil.
-Section 3.3 requires the Department of Education to develop examples of such a plan of action and post certain information on its Internet website.
-Sections 7 and 8 of this bill prohibit the permanent expulsion of a pupil who is not more than 10 years of age except in certain limited circumstances.
-Section 7 authorizes the suspension or permanent expulsion of a pupil who is at least 11 years of age only after the board of trustees of the school district has reviewed circumstances and approved the action in accordance with its policy.
-Section 7 requires a public school to provide a plan of action based on restorative justice to a pupil who engages in certain actions and is at least 11 years of age before expelling or suspending the pupil.
-Section 7 also requires a public school that removes a pupil from school and places the pupil in another school to explain what services will be provided to address the specific needs and behaviors of the pupil at the new school that the current school is unable to provide.
+Section [3] 3.3 of this bill, with certain exceptions, requires a school to provide a plan of action based on restorative justice to a pupil before [suspending or] expelling the pupil.
+Sections 7 and 8 of this bill prohibit the permanent expulsion [or suspension] of a pupil who is [excepted from criminal liability] not more than 10 years of age except in certain limited circumstances.
+Section 7 authorizes the suspension or permanent expulsion of a pupil who is at least 11 years of age only after the board of trustees of the school district has reviewed the circumstances and approved the action in accordance with its policy.
+Section 7 requires a public school to provide a plan of action based on restorative justice to a pupil who engages in certain actions and is [not excepted from criminal liability] at least 11 years of age before expelling or suspending the pupil.
+Section 7 also requires a public school that removes a pupil from school and places the pupil in another school [of the same kind] to explain what services will be provided to address the specific needs and behaviors of the pupil at the new school that the current school is unable to provide.
 Section 7 requires the school district of the current school of the pupil to coordinate with the new school or the school district of the new school to ensure the new school has the resources necessary to accommodate the pupil.
 Section 8 prohibits the board of trustees of a school district from expelling, suspending or removing a pupil solely for offenses related to attendance.
 Section 8 also requires a school to conduct an investigation before taking certain disciplinary actions in certain circumstances.
 Sections 4 and 5 of this bill make conforming changes.